-Be aware of the signs of love bombing and look for red flags, such as overwhelming attention, pressure to commit, and attempts to isolate yourself.
+- Be aware of red flags: Be aware of the signs of love bombing and be on the lookout for red flags, such as overwhelming attention, pressure to commit, and attempts to isolate yourself.

 If you feel you are being love-bombed, take a step back and distance yourself from the person.
 This will give you time to think and clear your head.